b01lers/b01lers-ctf-2021/rev/roulette-wheel/solve/solve.md

 ![rng-seed failed](img/rng-seed.png)

 * Menu options:
-	- "Hint" is a troll, it just prints "Try harder in base64 encoding"
+	- "Hint" is a troll, it just prints "Try harder" in base64 encoding.
 	- "Choose" stores the six user choices in a queue.
 	- "Play" compares what the user entered vs randomly chosen numbers.
 	It never grants a "win" to the player.
-	- As show below, there's an obvious 4th option in the menu branches show in the decompilation.
+	- As show below, there's an obvious 4th option in the menu branches shown in the decompilation.

 ![4th-option.png failed](img/4th-option.png)